gethin101/hackpad_2025/README.md

 ## 📝 License
-This project is open-source under the MIT License.
+This project is open-source under the MIT License and created by @Gethin101